Middlecon/DBImport/docs/project.rst

   2. WebGui for administration of DBImport - **Alpha version available**
   3. Multi cluster ingestion of data - **On planning**
   4. Custom queries and delta loads from source - **Partially implemented**
+  5. Support for more JDBC sources such as Netezza, TeraData, ExaData